vkondi/login_system/README.md

 - [License](#license)

 ## Introduction
-My Application is a web application with a client-server architecture.
+Login System is a web application with a client-server architecture.
 The `client` folder contains the front-end code built with React, and the `server` folder contains the back-end code built with Node.js and Express.

 ## Prerequisites